 MacNeil was also quick to point out that virtual appointments may mean some changes to workflows, however she indicated that they aren’t too strenuous, especially with a bit of planning.

-“The team reviews the upcoming schedule of visits, and based on the type of appointments that are present in our schedule, we determine which patients would benefit from a Zoom [for Healthcare] session for visual connection.
-We then reach out to those selected patients to explain this service, the risk and benefits, required technology, and offer it as an option for them to receive care.
+“The team reviews the upcoming schedule of visits and based on the type of appointments that are present in our schedule, we determine which patients would benefit from a Zoom for Healthcare session for visual connection.
+We then reach out to those selected patients to explain this service, the risks and benefits, required technology, and offer it as an option for them to receive care.
 If the patient consents to a virtual meeting, one is scheduled.”

 “For the clinician, it largely feels the same as an in-person clinic visit.
 Prior to the visit, we review the chart, prep teaching aids and handouts [that] we’ll share.
 At the time of the scheduled appointment, we sign-in and activate the session.”